 LifeBridge offers a comprehensive Medical Case Management system of care for people infected and affected by HIV disease, and delivers these services in a relevant manner, considering clients’ ethnicity, culture, level of understanding, and lifestyle.
 Persons are greeted in a warm and caring manner and confidentiality is always respected and assured.
 Client empowerment is realized through support, resource awareness, and advocacy.

-The Empowering People for Success program (EPS) is a statewide welfare to work program of the Connecticut Council of Family Services Agencies.
-The program is designed to assist current and past recipients of TANF-Temporary Aid for Needy Families achieve self-reliance and healthy inter-dependence through intensive, solution focused case management and care coordination that identifies and reduces the effects of barriers to sustained employment.
+Formerly The Safety Net Services Network (Safety Net), TANF (Temporary Assistance for Needy Families) Case Management is a statewide welfare-to-work initiative of the Connecticut Council of Family Service Agencies funded by the Department of Social Services (DSS) and the Department of Labor (DOL).
+The program is designed to assist recipients and past recipients of Temporary Family Assistance (TFA) achieve self-reliance and healthy independence through intensive, solution focused case management and care coordination that identifies and reduces the effect of barriers to sustained employment.